hat3ck/TeamGenerator/README.md

 - Average position of each player will be calculated and they will be assigned into skill buckets from 1 to 5 stars.
 I tried to distributee players fairly and randomly based on their skill bucket.
 As an example, a 5 star player, is a top player that should not end up in the same team as another 5 star player if possible.
 - Goalkeepers are considered, so they do not end up in the same team if possible.
 - Absent players are considered.
-- In case of missing players, a guest player will be added to the team. ex.
-You have 14 available players and you want to play with 3 teams.
-"Guest Player 1" will be added to one of the teams.
+- You can add guest players to the teams

 ## How it works
 ### Create a google form to get the input